 - a one page summary of contribution to research in Microbiology

 - a brief statement addressing the essential and desirable selection criteria

 - the names and addresses (including email addresses) of two (2) referees

-Two awards will be made each year based on merit.
-The award committee will consist of the ASM President, Immediate Past President and President Elect.
+The award committee will consist of the ASM President, Immediate Past President, President Elect, NSAC Chair and Scientific Advisors.